Plasmonic Aerosols: Results and Discussion

-Due to water’s prohibitively large absorption bands beyond $1.2~\mu m$, the nanorods were phase transferred from water into toluene suspensions,\cite{Fontana2016} to enable the absorbance spectrum to be measured in the liquid phase, Fig. 1(c).
-Transmission electron microscopy, Fig. 1(d), and corresponding statistics, Fig. 1(e), determined the aspect ratio of the nanorods to be $32.3$ ($l=646\pm 156~nm$, $d=20\pm 4~nm$).
+Due to water's prohibitively large absorption bands beyond $1.2~\mu m$, the nanorods were phase transferred from water into toluene suspensions\cite{Fontana2016} to enable the absorbance spectra in the infrared region to be measured in the liquid phase, as seen in Fig. 1(c).
+While molecular vibrations from the aromatic ring of toluene are still significant throughout the spectrum, leading to detector saturation in some wavelength bands, the absorbance peak from the nanorods is apparent.
+TEM images, as shown in Fig. 1(d), were used to determine an average aspect ratio of $32.3$ ($l=646\pm 156~nm$, $d=20\pm 4~nm$) as shown in Fig. 1(e).

-The aspect ratio of the gold nanorods were varied from $1.5$, $2.5$, $3$, $4.5$ in water to $10$, $15$, $30$ in toluene in Fig. 2(a), demonstrating nearly a decade in wavelength tunability from $0.6$ to $5~\mu m$ in the liquid phase.
-The optical response of gold nanorods in the gas phase with aspect ratios of $5$, $15$ and $30$ are shown in Fig. 2(c), spanning over $2.5~\mu m$ in wavelength tunability.
+The aspect ratio of the gold nanorods was varied from $1.5$, $2.5$, $3$, and $4.5$ in water to $10$, $15$, and $30$ in toluene in Fig. 2(a), demonstrating nearly a decade in experimental wavelength tunability from $0.6$ to $5~\mu m$ in the liquid phase.
+The effective Q-factor in the liquid phase varied from $5$ to $1$ for aspect ratios ranging from $1.5$ to $30$, respectively.

+The optical response of gold nanorods in the gas phase with aspect ratios of $5$, $15$, and $30$ are shown in Fig. 2(c), spanning over $2.5~\mu m$ in wavelength tunability.
+The effective Q-factor in the gas phase varied from $2.4$ to $1.3$ for aspect ratios of $5$ to $30$, respectively.

-Three dimensional finite element simulations (COMSOL Multiphysics) in Fig. 2(b) and Fig. 2(c) were used to replicate the experimental spectra, showing good agreement of the absorbance peak wavelength as a function of aspect ratio and host solvent.
-The Q-factor from the simulated spectra are larger than the experimental spectra due to experimental variations in the aspect ratio of the nanorods.
+Three-dimensional finite element simulations in Fig. 2(b) and Fig. 2(d) were used to replicate the experimental isotropic spectra of the nanorods in the liquid and gas states.
+The simulated longitudinal absorbance peak wavelengths are in good agreement with the experimental values as a function of aspect ratio and solvent index.
+The effective Q-factors of the longitudinal absorbance peaks from the simulated spectra are larger than for the experimental spectra due to experimental variations in the aspect ratio of the nanorods.\cite{Eustis2006} The small blue-shifted absorbance peaks, relative to the longitudinal peaks, are due to the transverse axis of the nanorods.